You know, I'm looking at my email during the break here and I'm being told by a lot of people they had no idea that French cops were unarmed.

 You're welcome, and thank you for the great book.

-It's hard to tell these stories on the radio as I understand, but people should know that in eighteen hundred or eighteen oh one, the year Thomas Jefferson was sworn in as president, twenty percent of our federal um income went towards paying bribes and uh extortion to the Barbary states, which were the Muslim states of Tripoli and um and others, and that he felt this was appalling.
+It's hard to tell these stories on the radio, as I understand, but people should know that in 1800 or 1801, the year Thomas Jefferson was sworn in as president, 20% of our federal income went towards paying bribes and extortion to the Barbary states, which were the Muslim states of Tripoli and others.

-And Jefferson argued in Congress this was a bad idea, but Congress decided that they would pay the ransom, and we continued paying the ransom to the four Muslim states for years.
+And Jefferson argued in Congress this was a bad idea, but Congress decided that they would pay the ransom.

-And uh C. D. Haji Abdul Rahman Ajah, which was the ambassador, responded with a quote, Islam was founded on the laws of their prophet that was written in the Quran that all nations who should not have acknowledged their authorities were sinners, that it was their right and duty to make war upon them wherever they could be found, and to make slaves of all they could take as prisoners, and every Muslim man, Muslim who should be slain in battle was sure to go to paradise.
+That was written in the Quran that all nations who should not have acknowledged their authorities were sinners, that it was their right and duty to make war upon them wherever they could be found and to make slaves of all they could take as prisoners.

-Now let me step in.
+Now, let me step in.

 Hold on, let me step in here for just a second, Joey.

-I mean, you could make the case that after a while Jefferson wanted nothing to do with any of this.
+I mean, you could make the case that after a while, Jefferson wanted nothing to do with any of this.

-He wanted he didn't want to challenge them.
+He didn't want to challenge them.

 Didn't want to take them on.

-Uh he was very clear about it.
+He was very clear about it.

-Something it's never taught in American history.
+It's something that's never taught in American history.

-Everybody knows that's about wine.
+Everybody knows that is not wine.

-The same year that the Congress had sought to appease the Muslims, but when he was sworn in as presidents, the Pasha of Tripoli demanded an immediate payment of $225,000 plus $25,000 a year every year forthcoming.
+But when he was sworn in as president, the Pasha of Tripoli demanded an immediate payment of $225,000 plus $25,000 a year every year forthcoming.

 And Jefferson was the first president that let the Pasha know that was not going to happen anymore.